Location: Meet at the West Rattlesnake Trailhead on Route 113. Click here for a google map.

 This Week's Program:

 Audience: All ages welcome.
-Children must be accompanied by an adult and be able to sit in silence and be calm for the duration of the program.
-Must be able to walk long distances and over uneven terrain in the dark.
+Children must be accompanied by an adult.
+Must be able to walk long distances and over uneven terrain at night.

-Materials: Headlamp (flashlight), notebook & pen for journaling, water, snack, weather appropriate clothing (something warm), comfortable shoes for hiking and maybe a warm thermos filled with coffee/tea.
+Materials: Headlamp (flashlight), water & snack for a 2 hour hiking excursion, weather appropriate clothing (something warm), and comfortable shoes for hiking.
 Masks for those who want to wear one though they are not required.

 This Week's LRCC Presenter: